Estateguru Review 2024: Failed Expansion with EUR 130M at Risk for Investors!

 Monetization

 How does Estateguru earn money?
 Estateguru generated EUR 8 million in revenue from its business in 2022.
-According to the figures from the audited annual report, the platform generates a large part of its revenue through brokerage and commission fees from borrowers (65%).
+According to the numbers from the audited annual report, the platform generates a large part of its revenue through brokerage and commission fees from borrowers (65%).
 The percentage is between 2.5% and 4% of the loan amount.

 Estateguru-Review-2023-Revenue-Sources-P2P

 Unlike in previous years, the management fee contributed only 1% to the turnover with EUR 117,235.
 Instead, many revenues sources have increased due to delayed loan projects.
-Prolonging fees, penalty fees, debt management and debt realisation fee contributed with EUR 1.8 million in revenue.
+Prolonging fees, penalty fees, debt management and debt realisation fee contributed with EUR 1.8M in revenue.

 Profitability